Clubs & Activities

 Fourth, fifth, and sixth graders compete on the same team!
 Each member of Elementary Battle of the Books must read the 15 books listed on the elementary list.
 Each member should attend practice meetings held through December.
 If students do not keep up with the reading, they will not be able to continue coming to practices.
 In December, all students will be given a test using the same question format as shown above for all 15 books.
 The 6-8 students with the highest scores on this test will become the Elementary Battle of the Books Competition Team and represent our school in the county Battle in March.

-Membership: 5th and 6th graders can join.
+Membership: 4th-6th graders can join.

-Membership: Membership in this program is for students in grades 4-6 who qualify in the academically gifted math program.
+Membership: Membership in this program is for students in grades 4-6

 During club sessions students learn to program the motors and sensors on the Lego Mindstorm EV3 and Sphero robots and they work to complete challenges with the robots.

 We compete in three competitions each school year.

 The Catawba County Schools Winter Competition challenges students to work in teams to complete two robot challenges in 25 minutes.
 This shows off their knowledge of programming each robot and their ability to work as a team to complete engineering challenges.

 The other two competitions are SUMObot Competitions.
 Students work as a team to create a SUMObot using the Lego Mindstorm EV2.
 This robot must push another Sumobot off a board.
 They use ultrasonic sensors to find the other robot and attack.
 The students also program their bot to use a color sensor to keep it from falling off the board.